 3.)
 Once the Customize Message template populates, the first thing to populate is the Chat Conversation field.
-Select the Use a Custom Value (advanced), option and in the new Custom Value for Chat Conversation ID field, select Conversation ID from the (Instant) New Chat Message in Beekeeper section.
+Select the Custom tab and from the (Instant) New Chat Message in Beekeeper section choose the Conversation ID.

 5.)
 Continue to the Send Data section and test the zap with either of the test options.
 Once this test completes, return to your Beekeeper tenant and check back into the chat you sent the initial /zoom message.
 You should see a response from the bot that has the attached Zoom meeting you generated in section 3 of this tutorial!